skillitzimberg/ua-clone/PLANNING.md

 - [x] Social (for Social Shop)
 - [x] Footer

+## Unforeseen To Do's
+- [ ] refactor homepage to use routing and router-outlet.
+I will need to create an Index Component, I think.

 ## Planned Main Menu Functionality
 - [x] Create JSON object to import to Firebase as a database
 - [x] JSON/database will have: